computational-metabolomics/dmadb-docs/docs/source/getting-started.rst

 There are three main users of the site.

 * **Guest users** (not logged in) - These users are able to browse the data within DMAdb but are not able to run searches across the annotations and data.
-* **Standard users** - These users have access to browse, perform searches (including spectral matching) and save the searches.
+* **Registered users** - These users have access to browse, perform searches (including spectral matching) and save the searches.
-* **Admin users** - that have access to upload and edit data, run analysis via a linked Galaxy instance and upload data analysis results.
+* **Admin users** - These users have all the access of standard registered user but also have access to upload and edit data, run analysis via a linked Galaxy instance and upload data analysis results.